boyroywax/ansible-clusterhat/README.md

 Develop a fully autonomous environment for the deployment and management of a Raspberry Pi Clusterhat device.

 ## Phase One: Container Environment
 Of course, we will be using containers to deploy workloads to our cluster.
 Installing docker on the latest raspian-stretch-lite image was a breaze.
 I simply used the get.docker.com install script and had docker installed in no time.
-Unfortunatly, the RPi-Zero's we not that simple.
+Unfortunatly, the RPi-Zero's were not that simple.

 ### Docker on Raspberry Pi Zero W - Use Hypriot.
 I took a few approaches to setting up docker on the RPi Zero's: